AlisonDoucette/RepData_PeerAssessment1/PA1_template.md

     exerDataFill <- exerData2
     exerDataFill[is.na(exerDataFill)] <- 0
 ```
+### QUestion #3 Are there differences in activity patterns between weekdays and weekends?

 ######  The next step was to add a new column for days of the week and then process that so that Monday to Friday were coded as weekdays and Saturday and Sunday were coded as weekends.